-Table 3-3 shows the average volume of WWTP effluent discharged to each sub-watershed in the Schuylkill River watershed and the percent of the total discharge in each sub-watershed.
-There is an average total of 109 MGD treated wastewater discharging to the Schuylkill River watershed.
-The largest volume of treated wastewater is discharged to Perkiomen Creek, Middle Schuylkill 1 and Middle Schuylkill 2 watersheds.
-The Monocacy Creek, French Creek and Valley Creek watersheds receive the smallest volumes of treated wastewater.
+Table 3-2 shows the average volume of WWTP effluent discharged to each sub-watershed in the Schuylkill River watershed and the percent of the total discharge in each sub-watershed.
+There is an average total of 108 MGD treated wastewater discharging to the Schuylkill River watershed from major WWTPs (discharge >0.1 MGD).
+The largest volume of treated wastewater is discharged to Perkiomen Creek, Middle Schuylkill 2 and Middle Schuylkill 1 watersheds.
+The Manatawny Creek and Allegheny Creek watersheds receive the smallest volumes of treated wastewater.